fedorenksei/eCommerce-Application/.github/pull_request_template.md

 - What reusable entities are created?
 - What else can be extracted from my code as a reusable unit?

+If you used any internet resources for controversial issues, provide the links

 ## Todo
 List any todos required in the future